China court to give verdict in Gu Kailai murder trial

 Bo was sacked as Chongqing boss in March and Gu was publicly accused of the murder in April, when Bo was suspended from the Politburo, a 25-member elite council that ranks below the Standing Committee.
 He has yet to be expelled from that council.

-Four Chinese policemen have also been charged with trying to protect Gu from investigation -- a development that could also prove dangerous for Bo.
+Four Chinese policemen have also admitted to charges that they sought to protect Gu from investigation -- a development that could also prove dangerous for Bo.

 Police sources in Chongqing have said Bo tried to shut down the investigation into his wife after being told she was a suspect.
-Bo has not been seen in public since March, when he gave a combative defence of his policies and families at a news conference during China’s annual parliament session.
+Bo has not been seen in public since March, when he gave a combative defense of his policies and family at a news conference during China’s annual parliament session.

-Gu cut a plain figure in her court appearance on Aug.
-9. She appeared to have put on weight since she was detained, a far cry from the smartly dressed, petite woman shown in past photos.

 A court official at the closed-door trial quoted prosecutors as saying Gu’s aide Zhang drove Heywood to Chongqing last November from Beijing and prepared a poison which was to be put into a drink of water.